m3db/m3/docs/m3db/architecture/engine.md

 1. Currently M3DB does not support deletes.
 2. M3DB does not support storing data with an indefinite retention period, every namespace in M3DB is required to have a retention policy which specifies how long data in that namespace will be retained for.
 While there is no upper bound on that value, it's still required and generally speaking M3DB is optimized for workloads with a well-defined [TTL](https://en.wikipedia.org/wiki/Time_to_live).
 3. M3DB does not support either background data repair or Cassandra-style [read repairs](https://docs.datastax.com/en/cassandra/2.1/cassandra/operations/opsRepairNodesReadRepair.html).
 Future versions of M3DB will support automatic repairs of data as an ongoing background process.
+4. M3DB does not support writing far into the future.
+Support for this will be added in future.